samysweb/www-teuberdev/content/work/projects.md

 headless: true

 # Order that this section appears on the page.
-weight: 15
+weight: 30

-title: Projects
+title: Study Projects
-subtitle: ''
+subtitle: "Projects from Bachelor's and Master's (2015-2022)."

 content:
   # Page type to display.
 E.g. project.